Open

 • Annex IV: Cooperation Form

-• Annex V: Authorisation Intermediary
+• Annex V: Authorisation Intermediary (if applicable)

 • Form free: Risk Analysis and Outcome

-• Form free: The Companies' CSR Policies
+• Form free: The companies' RBC Policies

-You can download the annexes here:
+You can download the annexes below:

 Following your application

-We will assess your application based on the criteria in the Administrative Rules.
-We will inform you whether we approve your application within 13 weeks.
-If we approve your application, you can start carrying out your project's phase A. You will receive the subsidy in advance payments.
+We will assess your application based on the criteria in the Administrative Rules and inform you of our decision within 13 weeks.
+If we approve your application, you can start carrying out phase A of your project.
+You will receive the subsidy in advance payments.

 Social sustainability: An example